lightning/bolts/01-messaging-crypto-and-init.md

 ### Requirements

-A node SHOULD send `MSG_ERROR` for protocol violations or internal errors which make channels unusable or further communication unusable.
+A node SHOULD send `error` for protocol violations or internal errors which make channels unusable or further communication unusable.
 A node MAY send an empty [data] field.
-A node sending `MSG_ERROR` MUST fail the channel referred to by the `channel-id`, or if `channel-id` is 0xFFFFFFFFFFFFFFFF it MUST fail all channels and MUST close the connection.
+A node sending `error` MUST fail the channel referred to by the `channel-id`, or if `channel-id` is 0xFFFFFFFFFFFFFFFF it MUST fail all channels and MUST close the connection.
 A node MUST NOT set `len` to greater than the data length.

-A node receiving `MSG_ERROR` MUST fail the channel referred to by `channel-id`, or if `channel-id` is 0xFFFFFFFFFFFFFFFF it MUST fail all channels and MUST close the connection.
+A node receiving `error` MUST fail the channel referred to by `channel-id`, or if `channel-id` is 0xFFFFFFFFFFFFFFFF it MUST fail all channels and MUST close the connection.
 A receiving node MUST truncate `len` to the remainder of the packet if it is larger.